temporalio/documentation/docs-src/cloud/pricing-sso-and-saml.md

 sidebar_label: SSO and SAML
 description: We offer single sign-on (SSO) integration using SAML at a monthly fixed fee based on the number of users registered in Temporal Cloud.
 tags:
-  - Temporal Cloud
+  - temporal-cloud
-  - Pricing
+  - pricing
-  - SSO
+  - security
-  - SAML
+  - explanation
 ---

 We offer single sign-on (SSO) integration using SAML at a monthly fixed fee based on the number of users registered in Temporal Cloud: